Floquet non-Abelian topological charges and edge states

-Floquet driving offers a successful route to engineer Bloch bands and create nonequilibrium topological states \cite{FTPRev01,FTPRev02,FTPRev03,FTPRev04,FTPRev05,FTPRev06,FTPRev07,FTPRev08,FTPRev09,FTPRev10}.
-High-frequency drives may induce band-inversion and produce topological gaps at Dirac points \cite{oka2009photovoltaic,Lindner2011,rechtsman2013photonic,jotzu2014experimental}.
-Near-resonant drivings may generate long-range coupling and result in Floquet phases with large topological invariants and many edge modes \cite{HoPRL2012,tong2013generating,xiong2016towards,yang2022observation}.
-Stroboscopically, the dynamics of a driven system is governed by its Floquet operator $U=\mathsf{\hat T}e^{-\frac{{\rm i}}{\hbar}\int_{0}^{T}H(t){\rm d}t}$, where $\mathsf{\hat T}$ performs time-ordering and $H(t)=H(t+T)$ is the time-periodic Hamiltonian.
-As the spectrum $e^{-{\rm i}E}$ of $U$ is defined on a ${\rm U}(1)$ loop, any adjacent pair of Floquet bands may touch and yield a topological transition.
-Anomalous Floquet phases could then emerge, which are featured by degenerate edge modes at $E=\pm\pi$ or chiral Floquet bands weaving around the whole quasienergy Brillouin zone (BZ) $E\in[-\pi,\pi]$~\cite{jiang2011majorana,RudnerPRX2013,ZhouPRB2016,SeradjehPRL2018}.
-These intriguing phases are yet captured by Abelian topological charges, in analogy to static insulators or semimetals~\cite{kitagawa2010topological,nathan2015topological,yao2017topological,roy2017periodic}.
-Very recently, it was found that Floquet driving may endow multigap systems with non-Abelian topology~\cite{slager2024non,li2023floquet,karle2024anomalous}.
-However, many important issues are still open.
-First, an overall phase diagram for non-Abelian topological phases, either in or out of equilibrium, is missing even for simple tight-binding models.
-Second, non-Abelian topological charges are usually related to multigap insulating bands, which could be drastically reshaped by Floquet driving and form indirect overlaps in momentum space, making the existing non-Abelian characterizations questionable.
-Third, the non-commuting nature of NATCs allows path-dependent transitions between different non-Abelian phases, yielding contentious multifold correspondence \cite{slager2024arXiv} between NATCs and Floquet edge states.
+Floquet driving offers a successful route to engineer Bloch bands and create nonequilibrium topological states.\ucite{32,33,34,35,36,37,38,39,40,41} High-frequency drives may induce band-inversion and produce topological gaps at Dirac points.\ucite{42,43,44,45} Near-resonant drivings may generate long-range coupling and result in Floquet phases with large topological invariants and many edge modes.\ucite{46,47,48,49} Stroboscopically, the dynamics of a driven system is governed by its Floquet operator $U=\mathsf{\hat T}{\rm e}^{-\frac{{\rm i}}{\hbar}\int_{0}^{T}H(t){\rm d}t}$, where $\mathsf{\hat T}$ performs time-ordering and $H(t)=H(t+T)$ is the time-periodic Hamiltonian.
+As the spectrum ${\rm e}^{-{\rm i}E}$ of $U$ is defined on a ${\rm U}(1)$ loop, any adjacent pair of Floquet bands may touch and yield a topological transition.
+Anomalous Floquet phases could then emerge, which are featured by degenerate edge modes at $E=\pm\pi$ or chiral Floquet bands weaving around the whole quasienergy Brillouin zone (BZ) $E\in[-\pi,\pi]$.\ucite{50,51,52,53} These intriguing phases are yet captured by Abelian topological charges, in analogy to static insulators or semimetals.\ucite{54,55,56,57} Very recently, it was found that Floquet driving may endow multigap systems with non-Abelian topology.\ucite{58,59,60} However, many important issues are still open.
+First, an overall phase diagram for Floquet non-Abelian topological phases (NATPs) is missing even for simple tight-binding models.
+Second, NATCs are usually related to multigap insulating bands, which could be drastically reshaped by Floquet driving and form indirect overlaps in momentum space, making the existing non-Abelian characterizations questionable.
+Third, the non-commuting nature of NATCs allows path-dependent transitions between different non-Abelian phases, yielding contentious multifold correspondence\ucite{61} between NATCs and Floquet edge modes.